systemreliability/systemreliability.github.io/_news/announcement_2.md

 ## Details of the work at National Center for Supercomputing Applications (NCSA)

-Mr. Youngjun Kwon and I have started our two-month visiting research at University of Illinois Urbana-Champaign (UIUC) from Dec 23, 2019 to Feb 24, 2020, with the support of EDRC Research Intern Program (Ministry of Trade, Industry and Energy, S. Korea).
+Youngjun Kwon and I have started our two-month research visit at the NCSA at the University of Illinois Urbana-Champaign (UIUC) from December 23, 2019 to February 24, 2020 with the support of the EDRC Research Intern Program (Ministry of Trade, Industry and Energy, S. Korea).
 During the visit, we are studying the ongoing research of the institution, called [Interdependent Networked Community Resilience Modeling Environment](https://incore.ncsa.illinois.edu/) (IN-CORE), with the help of Dr. Jong Lee and Chen Wang.